Personal Immigration

 It can be used by those who have been with their current employer for less than 6 months, or who have been with their current employer for at least 6 months but earn a variable income and wish to be considered in this category rather than under Category A above.

-As well as the gross annual salary at the date of the application, an applicant must demonstrate that their actual gross annual income received in the last 12 months exceeds the minimum income threshold (£29,000).
+As well as the gross annual salary at the date of the application, an applicant must demonstrate that their actual gross income received in the last 12 months, from employment and any other permitted sources, meets or exceeds the minimum income threshold, £29,000 where that threshold applies.
+Under Category B, specified savings (Category D cash savings) are not permitted to be combined with Category B for the actual gross annual income received during the 12 months preceding the application.

 5. Less Than 6 Months with Current Employer or Variable Income – Returning Overseas Sponsor

-To find out more about Category B applications, please see our previous article.
+To find out more about Category B applications, please see our previous article Satisfying the Appendix FM Partner Visa Financial Requirement Based on Employment Income (Part 2).

 6. Category D: Meeting the Financial Requirement Through Cash Savings

-Category D relates to cash savings held above £16,000 which are held in the Applicant or Applicant’s partner’s name for at least the 6 months prior to the date of application.
-Currently the level of cash savings required is £88,500 (unless being combined with another source of permitted income).
+Category D relates to cash savings held above £16,000 which are held in the applicant’s or applicant’s partner’s name or both jointly, and under their control, for at least the 6 months prior to the date of application.
+Currently for entry clearance or permission to stay where the £29,000 threshold applies and cash savings alone are relied upon, the level of cash savings required is £88,500, unless being combined with another source of permitted income.

-The key evidence to provide is personal bank statements showing that at least the level of cash savings relied upon in the application has been held in an account or accounts in the names of the person and their partner jointly throughout the period of 6 months prior to the date of application.
+The key evidence to provide is personal bank statements showing that at least the level of cash savings relied upon in the application has been held in an account or accounts in the names of the person, their partner or both jointly throughout the period of 6 months prior to the date of application.
+A declaration by the account holders of the sources of the cash savings is also required.

 To find out more about cash savings, please see our previous article Family & Partner Visa Financial Requirement: Cash Savings.